HarshitAgarwal22000/nproject/README.md

 # Setting up your React-Native App-
 - Previous knowledge of JavaScript and XML is a must
 - Download Node.js and a Code Editor preferably VS Code
-- Open cmd and install Expo by typing 'npm -install -g expo-cli'
+- Open cmd and install Expo by typing '''shell npm -install -g expo-cli '''
 - Type 'expo init <Projectname>'
 - After this type 'cd <Projectname>'
 - Type 'expo start'